StevenBlack/vocab/million-dollar-words.md

 The Yuppie hairband made famous by Hillary Clinton is called a snood.
 Also a netlike cap worn by women.
 A snood was originally a badge of virginity.
 Now it just keeps your hair out of your eyes.
 Rhymes with food.
 Moniker, another word for nickname.
-Chicago's sobriquet sobriquet is "The Windy City."
-Pronounced SOH-BRICK'AY.

-### sociopath
-A favorite insult to hurl at selfish, nasty, ungenerous and unthoughtful people, the word is a clinical term meaning someone who is hostile to society.
+Chicago's sobriquet sobriquet is "The Windy City." sociopath A favorite insult to hurl at selfish, nasty, ungenerous and unthoughtful people, the word is a clinical term meaning someone who is hostile to society.
 Serial killers are often sociopaths.